-Overview of Loan Modifications
+Overview of Deed-In-Lieu

 In a deed-in-lieu process, you voluntarily turn over legal ownership of your home to the owner of your loan in satisfaction of some or all of the obligations under your loan.
 This action will not save your home, but may aid you in qualifying for another mortgage loan in the future.
 This option may also have a less negative impact on your credit than a foreclosure.
 There cannot be any problems with the title to your property, such as outstanding liens that cannot be satisfied.
 Rushmore will request a title report on your home.
 If a deed-in-lieu is not completed, the costs of this report will be added to your loan balance.
 Relocation assistance may be offered once the deed-in-lieu process is successfully completed.